mhm-ufz/mHM/INSTALL.md

     cp ../CMakeCacheFiles/specificSetup .

-However, in case you want to keep it, rather than choosing a place outside the build repository, edit the file as follows: add the path to your `nf-config` file, and after editing, run:
+However, in case you want to keep it, you should choose a place outside the build repository.
+Edit the file as follows: add the path to your `nf-config` file, and after editing, run:

     cmake -C specificSetup ..